Sports & Racing

 LaunchBar is an award winning productivity utility that offers an amazingly intuitive and efficient way to control your computer.
 It provides instant access to thousands of files and folders, contacts and bookmarks, applications and preference panes just by entering short abbreviations of the searched item's name.

 You just hit Command-Space to bring LaunchBar's input window to front, enter an arbitrary abbreviation, and as soon as you start typing LaunchBar displays the best matching choices, ready to be opened immediately.

-MoofMenu adds a small icon to your system menu bar, right next to your Airport and Sound controls.
+MoofMenu adds a small icon to your system menu bar.
 Clicking on the icon opens a menu, in fact your menu - because you were the one that put the items in and organized them into hierarchic order.
 Just like your Apple menu in MacOS 9.

 Namely is possibly the fastest way to open applications.
 The Dock is okay, but becomes less effective when you have lots of applications in it.
 Also, you may sometimes need to use an application that's not in your Dock, in which case you need to find it using the Finder or Spotlight first.
 Namely solves both of these problems.
 You simply invoke it using your preferred keyboard shortcut (Command-Escape by default) and start typing part of an application's name.
 It will show you a list of matches and you keep typing to narrow them down.
 Actually, two or three letters are enough most of the time.
 When you've found what you're looking for, hit Return to launch it.

 Overflow is an application designed to quickly launch applications, open documents, or access folders while reducing the number of items needed in your Dock.

 Any item you see in the Finder can be added to the Overflow interface, making it accessible through a few simple mouse clicks or keystrokes.You still have quick access, but now that item is tucked away in Overflow instead of cluttering up your Dock.